flipacholas/Architecture-of-consoles/articles/master-system.md

 {{< tab active="true" name="Collision detection" >}}

 {{% inner_markdown %}}
 Well, first of all, the VDP was able to **tell if two sprites were colliding**.
-This was done checking its `status` register.
+This was done by checking its `status` register.
 It couldn't detect which ones in particular, but that limitation was tackled by reading other registers as well, like the `scan-line counter` one.
 You can imagine it as a method of 'triangulation'.

 This feature is not new actually, as the TMS9918 also included it, thus the SG-1000 had collision detection too.
 {{% /inner_markdown %}}